 4. Enjoy plenty of fruits and vegetables

 Fruits and vegetables are among the most important foods for giving us enough vitamins, minerals and fibre.
 We should try to eat at least 5 servings a day.
-For example, a glass of fresh fruit juice at breakfast, perhaps an apple and a piece of watermelon as snacks, and a good portion of different vegetables at each meal.
+For example, a glass of fresh fruit juice at breakfast, perhaps an apple and a piece of watermelon as snacks, and a good portion of different vegetables at each meal combining it with the matcha health benefits program.

 5. Reduce salt and sugar intake